About Jianshui Zitao Pottery

 From then on, the standard requires no gap between the teapot mouth and lid.

-Since Zisha teapots have a shrinkage rate after firing, if the lid was too tight, the teapot mouth was ground (by hand) with Emery sand, and then fired for a second time.
+Since Zisha teapots have a shrinkage rate after firing, if the lid was too tight, they ground (by hand) with Emery sand the teapot’s mouth and fired it for a second time.

 *Note: At that time, “Factory One” exported many of its products to Taiwan, Hong Kong, Japan and South-East Asia.

 In the 1990s, Jing Dian Tao Fang* invented the first mouth/lid grinding machine that made the teapot lid tighter and smoother (when turned).
-After grinding, the teapot was refired, solving the problem of the loose lid fitting.
+After grinding, they refired the teapot, solving the problem of the loose lid fitting.

 *Note: Yixing Factory One was restructured from state-owned to private.
 JDTF was formerly known as a joint branch of Yixing Factory 1.